10 Times When Your Home Insurance May Not Pay Out

 9. Owning a dog considered dangerous

-Some home insurance policies may exclude liability protection against dog attacks, especially by certain "aggressive" breeds of canine.
+Some home insurance policies may exclude liability protection against dog attacks, especially by certain "aggressive" breeds of canine such as pit bulls and akitas.
 Even if your dog is friendly and has never bitten anyone before, don't wait until after the fact to find out if you're covered.
 Contact your insurance company to know for certain.

-Your coverage is contingent on you paying your premiums.
-If you fail to pay your premiums, you're taking a chance of having your policy and coverage cancelled.
+Your coverage is contingent on you paying your premium.
+If you fail to pay your premium, you're taking a chance of having your policy and coverage cancelled.

 Ensure you're insured

-Your home insurance is there for you when you need it, but, whether knowingly or unknowingly, don't jeopardize the validity of your insurance policy.
+Your home insurance is there for you when you need it, but it’s possible to knowingly or unknowingly jeopardize the validity of your insurance policy.

-A good rule-of-thumb is to contact your insurer when there are major changes to the property and to review your policy annually to ensure it matches your needs.
-It's also a good idea to compare home insurance quotes as different insurers may offer different coverage limits, and it's important to see how you can get the best coverage at the best price available.
+A good rule-of-thumb is to contact your insurance provider when there are major changes to the property and to review your policy annually to ensure it matches your needs.
+It's also a good idea to compare home insurance quotes as different companies may offer different coverage limits.
+If your current policy no longer matches your needs, shopping around can help you get the right coverage for you and your family at the best price available.